Superposition09m/Superposition09m.github.io/_pages/about.md

 ---
 <meta name="google-site-verification" content="3jHCvvjjHd8hV4pVSWJ0hARkGtHqr54KgdCJ_YRbXQo" />

 I am a third-year undergraduate student at Zhejiang University, majoring in Computer Science and Technology.
-I am interested in **deep learning**, particularly in **interpreting models** and **developing theoretical foundations for them**.
-My long-term goal is to understand **the mechanisms of neural networks**, transforming deep learning from a "black box" approach into a rigorous **science**.
+My research interests lie broadly in deep learning, spanning both theory and applications.
+I am particularly interested in understanding the **mechanisms** behind deep learning models.
+Additionally, I am interested in **empirical methodology**, believing that intelligence can be understood through construction.

-Currently, I am focusing on **mechanistic interpretability** in large language models (LLMs), a rapidly growing area of research that seeks to reverse-engineer the internal operations of neural networks to uncover how they function.
-Unlike learning theory, which emphasizes formal and mathematical frameworks, mechanistic interpretability takes an approach closer to the "physics" of LLMs.
-I believe that both **formal theoretical approaches** and **mechanistic discoveries**—viewed through a physical lens—are essential for achieving a comprehensive understanding of neural networks.
+Regarding the working principles of deep learning models, I am currently focusing on **mechanistic interpretability** of LLMs—a rapidly growing research area that aims to reverse-engineer the internal operations of neural networks to uncover how they function.
+On the empirical side, I plan to explore aspects such as **RL** and **foundation models** in the future.

 I am very fortunate to be mentored by [Prof. Hao Wang](http://www.wanghao.in/), who provides me with invaluable guidance and support.
 I am also grateful to [Prof. Quanshi Zhang](http://qszhang.com/), who mentors me in the fascinating world of deep learning and interpretability, offering many opportunities to explore this field.
 I am also very grateful for the support and encouragement from many seniors and peers, who help me grow and improve continuously.